bigjohnson/FujitsuPrimergyTx120s3AlmaLinux9/README.md

 # FujitsuPrimergyTx120s3AlmaLinux9
 Note on Alma Linux 9 installation on **Fujitsu Primergy TX120 S3** server.

+## Raid

+From bios raid utility create a virtual disk and make it bootable.

 ## Graphics card

 The video card resolution is not detectable by installer linux kernel, during installation, and installed linux kernel, at the installation end.